What is the risk of Ciguatera poisoning?

 A smaller specimen from the channel or any size from the north side should be ok.

 When I say smaller, I mean younger.
 A fish that grows to 3 feet is still young if 2 feet long.
-A fish that only grows to 8 inches is not considered small even though it is only 8 inches.
+A fish that only grows to 8 inches is not considered small, even though it is only 8 inches.

-A seldom poisoner from anywhere should be good; however, if I caught a large specimen on the south side, I probably would still not eat it.
+A seldom poisoner from anywhere should be good; if I caught a large specimen on the south side, I probably would still not eat it.

 There are no guarantees; This fish rating is compiled from many years of commercial catches.